bagisto/bagisto-docs/src/architecture/backend.md

 ### DataTransfer

 This package contains all the logic related to data transfer.
-You can follow the given link for the more information about the [DataTransfer](https://bagisto.com/en/how-to-bulk-import-products-in-bagisto-2-1-0/)
+You can follow the given link for the more information about the [DataTransfer](https://bagisto.com/en/how-to-bulk-import-products-in-bagisto-2-1-0/).

+> **Note:** The referenced blog post may be from an older version of Bagisto, but the core design patterns and workflow remain largely identical across versions.
+We recommend reviewing the documentation alongside your current Bagisto installation to identify any minor API or structural differences that may have evolved.

 ### DebugBar